The Top 5 Killers of Business Plan SuccessAugust 24, 2022 2022-12-20 17:28

 How Strong is Your Business Plan?

-1. Mindset is not aligned with the plan
+1. Your mindset is not aligned with the plan

-2. Lack of clarity about what’s important vs what's urgent
+2. Lack of clarity about what’s urgent vs what’s important

-Ask yourself: "What am I not doing right now?
-What key actions am I taking right now to move closer to my stated business outcomes?
-Are the actions I am taking ‘important’ or ‘urgent’? "
+Ask yourself: “What am I not doing right now?
+What key actions am I taking a right now to move closer to my stated business outcomes?
+Are the actions I am taking ‘important’ or ‘urgent’?”

 3. Inability to communicate the key business questions